espressif/esp-idf/docs/en/api-guides/wifi.rst

 The default type of buffer in Wi-Fi drivers is "dynamic".
 Most of the time the dynamic buffer can significantly save memory.
 However, it makes the application programming a little more difficult, because in this case the application needs to consider memory usage in Wi-Fi.

 lwIP also allocates buffers at the TCP/IP layer, and this buffer allocation is also dynamic.
-See `lwIP documentation section about memory use and performance <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/lwip.html#performance-optimization>`_.
+See :ref:`lwIP documentation section about memory use and performance <lwip-performance>`.

 Peak Wi-Fi Dynamic Buffer
 ++++++++++++++++++++++++++++++